Finnhub-Stock-API/finnhub-ruby/docs/DefaultApi.md

 ETFs Holdings

 Get full ETF holdings/constituents.
 This endpoint has global coverage.
 Widget only shows top 10 holdings.
+A list of supported ETFs can be found <a href=\"/api/v1/etf/list?token=\" target=\"_blank\">here</a>.

 ### Examples